Plant DetailShow Menu

 This native vine prefers rich, moist, and well-drained soil.
 It is intolerant of dry soil and needs protection from strong winds.
 The plant prefers full sun to partial shade.
 It may be pruned in the late winter to control its growth.
 Seeds and cuttings are used to propagate this vine.

+The leaves of pipevine are up to 12 inches long and heart-shaped, smooth (not hairy, as in Aristolochia tomentosa), deep green, and silver-colored underneath.
 The flowers are usually inconspicuous because they are hidden or lost in the vine's dense foliage.
-The small blossoms are yellow-greenish with brownish-purple lobes in the shape of a smoking pipe.
-The leaves are smooth, heart-shaped, deep green, and silver-colored underneath.
+The small blossoms are yellow-greenish with brownish-purple lobes.
 The fruits are green capsules that turn gray to black when they mature.

-The Dutchman's Pipe is the main larval food source for the Pipevine Swallowtail Butterfly.
+Pipevine is the main larval food source for the pipevine swallowtail butterfly (Battus philenor).
 The caterpillars can devour all the leaves, but the defoliated vine will recover.
 The caterpillars do no lasting harm.
 The flowers emit an odor that attracts flies, which are the pollinators.
 The vine is moderately resistant to deer.

 Insect, Disease, and Other Plant Problems: No serious disease/insect problems